-Making electricity is like creating a huge science project for school.
-You get all your materials together, mix them up to make something incredible, and then your mom gets on you to clean up the mess youve made in the kitchen.
+Making electricity is a bit like creating a huge science project for school.
+You get all these materials together and mix them up to make something incredible, and then your mom gets on you to clean up the mess youve made in the kitchen.

 Wheres the dirt?

 Electricity looks pretty clean, right?
 You flip a switch and a light goes on.
 Whats so messy about that?
 Well, its the making of electricity that can create pollution.
-A significant portion of TVAs power is generated by the burning of coal.
-When coal burns, potentially dangerous chemicals like sulfur dioxide and nitrogen oxides are released into the air.
+About a quarter of TVAs power is generated by the burning of coal.
+When coal burns, potentially dangerous chemicals like sulfur dioxide (SO2) and nitrogen oxides (NOx) are released into the air.
 (Read information from the U.S. Environmental Protection Agency about air quality.)

 Clearing the air